spack/spack/lib/spack/docs/environments.rst

 .. admonition:: Re-concretization of user specs

-   When concretizing specs *together* or *together where possible* the entire set of specs will be re-concretized after any addition of new user specs, to ensure that the environment remains consistent / minimal.
-When instead the specs are concretized separately only the new specs will be re-concretized after any addition.
+   When using *unified* concretization (when possible), the entire set of specs will be re-concretized after any addition of new user specs, to ensure that the environment remains consistent / minimal.
+When instead unified concretization is disabled, only the new specs will be concretized after any addition.

 ^^^^^^^^^^^^^
 Spec Matrices